Hostas plants are terrific for brightening up a shady spot in your garden. They work wonders in east-facing gardens.

 Once they’re in, they use the veins on the leaves to swim around, feeding on multiple parts of the leaves.

-The same symptoms show on all large-leafed plants, including the similarly sized leaves on Anthurium plants that turn brown due to foliar nematodes.
+The same symptoms show on all large-leafed plants, including the similarly sized leaves of Anthurium plants that turn brown due to foliar nematodes.

 These are microscopic roundworms with a rapid reproduction rate.
 Once they start feeding on the leaves of hostas, they’ll kill the leaves they’re feeding on.

-Eventually, you’ll see leaves yellow and brown then fall to the ground.
+Eventually, you’ll see leaves getting yellow and brown, and they then fall to the ground.
 Once there, if there’s sufficient moisture in the soil, they can overwinter and infect new growth.

 For the home gardener, the sad news is the only option you have is containment.
 Any leaves on hostas plants with necrotic spots, prune and discard them.